TLC Football Rules

 2 Defensive Backs

-1 or 2 Utility Defenders
+2 Utility Defenders

 Starting lineup